sbourdelin/linux/Documentation/admin-guide/cgroup-v2.rst

         reports maximum utilization clamp value currently enforced on a task group.

-        The actual maximum utilization in the range [0, 1023].
+        The actual maximum percentage of utilization in the range [0, 100].

         This value can be lower then cpu.util.max in case a parent cgroup is enforcing a more restrictive clamping on max utilization.